jefftranter/6502/asm/jmon/README.txt

 CLR SCREEN: L

-Clear the screen by printing 24 newlines.
+Clear the screen by printing 24 newlines (or clearing video memory on the Replica ///).

 CFFA1 MENU: M

 Calls the menu for the CFFA1 flash interface (address $9006).
 First performs a check that a CFFA1 card is present and reports an error if not.
 Quitting from the CFFA1 menu returns to JMON.
+This command applies to the Replica 1 only.

 INFO: N